ibm-cloud-docs/dl/base-64-encryption-keys.md

 The following examples show you how to use utilities that are readily available on your operating system to receive the encoded key string.

-   There are many tools you can use to base64 encode your key material.
+   There are many tools that you can use to base64 encode your key material.
 For example, to use OpenSSL to create and encode new or existing key material, see [Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-import-standard-keys#encode-key-material-standard-key) or [Key Protect](/docs/key-protect?topic=key-protect-import-standard-keys#how-to-encode-standard-key-material) documentation.
    {: note}

 ## Windows users